girishkumarjha/todolist/README.md

 * A user should be able to delete a task

 #### Day 2
+* A user should be able to hit the "enter" key to add an item
 * A user should be able to delete all their items at once
 * A user should be able to edit their items
 * Bonus: A user should be able to still see their items if they refresh the page (localStorage)